top of page

 The semitone (or half-step or minor 2nd) interval is the trickiest to sing.

-It is the distance in pitch between a note and its nearest neighbour on a piano keyboard.
+• It is the distance in pitch between a note and its nearest neighbor on a piano keyboard

 A semitone or half-step interval on piano and music notation